Are you planning on writing your personal statement for residency? We’ll cover everything you need to know about the process.

-The importance of your personal statement in a residency application cannot be overstated.
+The importance of your personal statement in your application cannot be overstated.
 Yes, you have secured solid letters of recommendation from physicians and crushed your USMLE (United States Medical Licensing Examination).

 Your personal statement is an opportunity to show program directors specific qualities that make you stand out and shine.
 Program directors want to know the person behind the stellar numerical achievements.

 They want to know that you will thrive, reach your greatest potential in their program, and continue to have an exceptional career as a leader in healthcare.

 The following questions will help you get started brainstorming ideas for your personal statement:

-Remember, the purpose of brainstorming is to put down everything you can remember with as much detail as possible, without worrying about grammar, sentence structure, spelling, or revisions.
+Remember, brainstorming aims to put down everything you can remember with as much detail as possible without worrying about grammar, sentence structure, spelling, or revisions.